luk036/ellipsoid-method/ell-review.md

 - Row-Based: In this method, the computation proceeds by rows.
 The inner loops compute the current row by solving a triangular system involving previous rows.

 Each outer loop index selection produces a distinct Cholesky algorithm, which is named after the portion of the matrix updated by the basic operation within the inner loops.
 Whether to use a row-based or column-based method depends on the specific problem requirements, as well as system properties such as memory layout and access patterns.
-With row-based style decomposition and lazy evaluation technique, the cutting plane construction can be done with exactness in $O(p^3)$.
+With row-based decomposition and lazy evaluation technique, the cutting plane construction can be done with exactness in $O(p^3)$.
 This allows for effective oracle implementation.
 The following is the algorithm written in Python:

 ```python